linxy29/p8105_final_report/report_xl2836.md

 ![](report_xl2836_files/figure-markdown_github/unnamed-chunk-8-1.png)

-To further explore mental health disorder, we create another two plots describing the mental heath condition VS. seeking treatment and the interference of alternative mental health disease on working performance.
+To further explore mental health disorder, we create other two plots describing the mental heath condition VS. seeking treatment and the interference of alternative mental health disease on working performance.
 Most participants have more than one kind of mental health disorder.Therefore, I add a ID column and use stri\_split and then unnest the variable condition\_diagonsed.
 We filtered the most common mental health disorders with group\_by condition\_diagnosed and summarise by count.

 ``` r
 # add_id